msu-cmse-courses/cmse495-SS24/0411-Future_Project_Proposal_Reviews.md

 # CATME team review

-When you get to class, log onto CATME and provide a review of you and your team's performace on the slide development milestone.
+When you get to class, log onto CATME and provide a review of you and your team's performance on the project so far.

 ---